EMPAT94/empat94.github.io/_gs/Interlude - A Maid's Resolve.md

 I reached out to her father once again.
 Age may have turned the boy into a stoic young man, but his heart still thrummed with compassion.
 Against his dear wife's wishes, he arranged for a healer.
 Not the magical mender - they were too costly for a bastard daughter - but an Alchemist who dabbled in healing potions.

 The Alchemist, in turn, contrived a potion that would delay her symptoms.
 "I've done what I can, but she needs a proper Healer," He warned.
-Where in the clear blue sky is a "proper Healer" gonna drop from in this backwater village?
-I was at my wit's end.
-Why does the world persist in fucking me around?
-Had I not suffered enough?
+Where in the hell is a "proper Healer" gonna pop up from in this backwater village?

 <br />
 <p style="text-align:center"><strong>¤ ¤ ¤</strong></p>